cl5706/cl5706.github.io/index.md

 ### Regression：
 $$\hat y = \overrightarrow {w}^{T}x$$
 Similarly, we can also view the linear regression model as a network.
 We take each of the dimensions of the input as a scalar value for a neuron, and we can get a network that maps from multiple neurons to one neuron, which is the output.
+###
+The examples above are both mapping from n dimension to 1 dimension, what if we want to map from n dimension to n dimension?